You can fight back against unlawful vehicle repossession!

 The lender may also require you pay the cost of towing and storing your vehicle in addition to satisfying your loan payments.

 After the repossession, you are entitled to a notice that explains what you need to do to retrieve your car.
 This document is often called a Notice of Intent to Sell Property.
-The lender will mail it to you shortly after the repossession, and within enough time to get your car back before it is sent to auction or sold at a private sale.
+You should get it with enough time to get your car back before it is sold.

-If any of the laws governing repossession were broken, you may be able to take legal action against the lender or repo company – whether you had fallen behind on payments or not.
+And if any of the laws governing repossession were broken, you may be able to take legal action against the lender or repo company.

 If you think your lender mishandled your repossession, turn to the law firm of Flitter Milz.
 We are a consumer protection practice that has helped people like you fight wrongful repossession by problem lenders.
 We can review your case and determine whether the finance company and repossessor acted lawfully and if you can take legal action.